MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 4. Run the command `.\healthcheck.exe`.

-5. Review the details of Defender and WSL and make sure they match or exceed the following:
+5. Review the details of Defender and WSL and make sure they match or exceed the following requirements:

    - **Defender Plug-in Version**: `0.23.1102.4`
    - **WSL Version**: `2.0.7.0` or later